Construction of the Subnational Human Development Index and Subnational Gender Development Index

-To construct the SHDI for the period 1990-2017, we computed the subnational variation in these indicators and applied it to their national values derived from the UNDP website (hdr.undp.org/data).
-For computing the subnational values, basically two different data sources were used: indicators constructed on the basis of survey and census datasets by the Global Data Lab (www.globaldatalab.org) and indicator data obtained from statistical offices.
-The indicators derived from survey and census datasets are the major source of data for low and middle income countries (LMICs) and those obtained from statistical offices for high-income countries (HICs).
+To construct the SHDI for the period 1990-2018, we computed the subnational variation in these indicators and applied it to their national values derived from the UNDP website (hdr.undp.org/data).
+For computing the subnational values, basically two different data sources were used: indicators derived from the Area Database of the Global Data Lab (areadata.globaldatalab.org) and indicator data obtained from statistical offices.
+The indicators derived from the GDL Area Database are the major source of data for low and middle income countries (LMICs) and those obtained from statistical offices for high-income countries (HICs).

-Because life expectancy and Gross National Income per capita (GNIc) are not readily available in household surveys and census datasets, their subnational values for LMICs had to be estimated.
+Because life expectancy and Gross National Income per capita (GNIc) are not readily available in the household surveys and census datasets from which the GDL Area Database is constructed, their subnational values for LMICs had to be estimated.
 For life expectancy, this was done on the basis of data on under-five mortality and for GNIc on the basis of household wealth.
 To measure household wealth, the International Wealth Index (IWI) was used, an indicator of household’s standard of living based on asset ownership, housing quality and access to public services (Smits & Steendijk, 2015).

 Jeroen Smits & Iñaki Permanyer